allenai/allennlp/tutorials/getting_started/configuration.md

 [`Dataset`](http://docs.allennlp.org/en/latest/api/allennlp.data.html#allennlp.data.dataset.Dataset)
 is a collection of [`Instance`](http://docs.allennlp.org/en/latest/api/allennlp.data.html#allennlp.data.instance.Instance)s.
+In our tagging experiment,
-Here, each dataset is a collection of tagged sentences, and each instance is one of those tagged sentences.
+each dataset is a collection of tagged sentences, and each instance is one of those tagged sentences.

-An instance is a collection of [`Field`](http://docs.allennlp.org/en/latest/api/allennlp.data.fields.html#allennlp.data.fields.field.Field)s, each of which represents some part of the instance as arrays suitable for feeding into a model.
+An instance consists of [`Field`](http://docs.allennlp.org/en/latest/api/allennlp.data.fields.html#allennlp.data.fields.field.Field)s, each of which represents some part of the instance as arrays suitable for feeding into a model.